 - Third Consideration: The proposed policy, with changes as needed, is recommended by the Policy Review Committee for approval.

 - Only those statements meeting the Board's criteria for policy and approved by the Board as policy shall be recorded as board policy.

-- The Superintendent of Schools shall ensure that approved board policies and administrative regulations are available and accessible to staff, students, parents and the public on the District's website.
+- The Superintendent of Schools shall ensure that approved board policies and administrative regulations are available and accessible to staff, students, parents and the public on the Division's website.

 - The Board shall be responsible for implementing Board governance policies which govern the Board's own operations.